 What is Firefox Nightly Edition

 If you are interested to try a version of Firefox which has not been released and is only stages of development, Nightly Edition is for you.
 It’s very unstable and gets an update twice a day to be exact.
 From a developer’s perspective, the code is written by Mozilla core developers.
 They are later merged into a common code repository (Mozilla-central).
 The code is compiled so as to create a pre-release version of Firefox.
 When the code matures, they are moved into Beta and Developer versions of Firefox.

 During the testing and development, this version, i.e., Nightly sends data to Mozilla, and sometimes our partners to help Mozilla handle problems and try ideas.
 For example, every time a nightly build crashes, data is sent back to the Mozilla servers.

 What is Firefox Developer Edition

 As codes mature, Developer Edition comes into the picture.
-It only carries codes and features with experimental tag.
+It only carries codes and features with an experimental tag.
 Stable than Nightly build.
 What makes it stand out from Beta edition is that it carries some settings.
-One can use to test for the development of add-ons, website, and so on.
+One can use to test for the development of add-ons, websites, and so on.
 It also includes DevTools which are useful for product development around Firefox.
 Here is the list of things you can find in Developer Edition.

 - The latest Firefox features